PCI Reviewer Guide

 What you should NOT DO

-- No need to comment extensively on typos, spelling and grammar (but you can if you want).
-If language is poor, just mention it, and suggest authors to bring their article to a full professional proficiency in English.
+No need to comment extensively on typos, spelling and grammar (but you can if you want).
+If language is poor, just mention it, and suggest that a native English speaker read and correct the article.

 What you should DO

 Promptly accept or decline invitations to keep the time to decision short.

 Try to keep to the deadline: it shows respect towards the authors.
 Post your review within three weeks after accepting the invitation.
 In case of anticipated delays, please inform the PCI recommender and managers.